Limych/ha-jq300/README.md

 **receive_hcho_in_ppm**:\
   _(boolean) (Optional)_\
-  By default, the cloud returns the HCHO (Formaldehyde) value in `mg/m³` units.
+  By default, the cloud returns the HCHO (formaldehyde) value in `mg/m³` units.
 Setting this parameter to `True` allows to receive data in `ppm` units.\
   _Default value: False_

 ## Contributions are welcome!